Spectral sets in $\mathbb{Z}_{p^2qr}$ tile: Fuglede's conjecture for cyclic groups

 \section{Fuglede's conjecture for cyclic groups}

-Fuglede's conjecture is still open in the $1$ and $2$ dimension.
+Fuglede's conjecture is still open in the $1$ and $2$ dimensions.
 We will focus on the one dimensional case which is heavily connected to the discrete version of the conjecture for cyclic groups.

 Let $S $ be a subset of $\Z_n$.
 We say that $S$ is a tile if and only if there is a $T \subset \Z_n$ such that $S+T=\Z_n$ and $|S||T|=n$.
 We say that $S$ is spectral if and only if the vector space of complex functions on $S$ is spanned by pairwise orthogonal functions, which are the restrictions of some irreducible representations of $\Z_n$.
+Note that cyclic groups are abelian thus the irreducible representations considered here are all one dimensional so these are just characters.
 The irreducible representations of $\Z_n$ are of the following form:

 so these are parametrized by the elements of $\Z_n$.
 It is easy to verify that $\chi_k$ and $\chi_l$ are orthogonal if and only if $\chi_{k-l}$ is orthogonal to the trivial representation, which can also be written as